scottmckendry/blog/content/posts/powershell-profile/index.md

 ## GitHub Integration

 I use two machines for my day-to-day work.
-My laptop, and my desktop.
+My laptop and my desktop.
 I wanted to be able to easily sync my PowerShell profile between the two machines.
 In order to achieve this, I have included a setup script in the repository.
 This script will create a [symbolic link](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/create-symbolic-links?ref=scottmckendry.tech) to the profile in the repository, and place it in the correct location.

 This allows me to make changes to the profile on either machine and have those changes reflected on the other machine.

 Within the profile, there is a function that runs each time the profile is loaded.
-This checks to see if the local git repository is up to date with the remote repository.
+This checks to see if the local git repository is up-to-date with the remote repository.
 If it's not, a friendly message is displayed to remind me to pull the latest changes (another function included in the profile).

 ![git](/img/powershell-profile/git-integration.webp)